open-risk/equinox/SECURITY.md

 ## Supported Versions

+At present Equinox is in beta. **Do not use in production**.

-We will use this section to tell people about which versions of the Equinox project are being supported with security updates.
+We will use this section to tell people about which versions of the Equinox project will be supported with security updates.

 | Version | Supported          |
 |---------| ------------------ |